 - Offering future transplants at a non-profit rate.

 C2C has now transferred his offices to Dr. Akbar Niazi Teaching Hospital (ANTH) a 500 bedded hospital, owned by Islamabad Medical & Dental College which is affiliated with Shaheed Zulfiqar Ali Bhutto Medical University where a new 5-bed BMT facility is about to be completed.
-Transplant will be perfomed on a non-profit basis and in compliance with international quality standards.
+Transplant will be perfomed in compliance with international quality standards.